https://www.pinterest.com/ 300k Followers 100k Followers

 Origins and Influences

 Developing in Los Angeles in the early 1980s, deathrock was influenced by bands like Christian Death, 45 Grave, and Kommunity FK.
-It maintains strong connections to horror movies, particularly campy B-movies.
+It maintains strong connections to horror movies, especially campy B-movies.

 Fashion Signatures